kbknudsen/PyEIS/README.md

 This repository contains PyEIS, A Python-based Electrochemical Impedance Spectroscopy analyzer and simulator.
 The software is designed to perform impedance simulations and analyze experimental data through the application of circuit elements.
 Physical processes in electrochemical systems can be represented by analog circuits containing capacitors (C), resistors (R), inductors (I), and some distributed elements such as constant-phase- (Q) and Warburg elements (W).
 These features make it possible to understand kinetics, double-layers, and mass-transport for a large range of electrochemical applications.

-PyEIS have nine main features:
+PyEIS has nine main features:
-- Currently contains 26 build-in equivalent circuits
+- Currently contains 26 built-in equivalent circuits
 - Automated graphical representation in Nyquist and Bode plots with a number of plotting options
 - Capable of importing experimental data from Bio-Logic's EC-Lab '.mpt' and Gamry's '.DTA' files
 - Experimental data validation and quality assessment through Boukamp's linear Kramers-Kronig analysis [1] with an automated optimization function that ensures an optimal number of -(RC)- elements ensuring data is neither over- or under-fitted [2]
-- Ability to fit experimental data through the weighed complex non-linear least squares fitting procedure using the lmfit package [3] with any build-in equivalent circuit
+- Ability to fit experimental data through the weighed complex non-linear least squares fitting procedure using the lmfit package [3] with any built-in equivalent circuit
-- Batch fitting capabilities that does not require any additional key strokes
+- Batch fitting capabilities that do not require any additional key strokes
 - Extraction of fitted parameters for fast post-analysis
 - Open-source platform that makes it feasible to include any new equivalent circuit
 - Tutorials for simulating impedance, importing experimental data, and fitting experimental data